powerlesbian/creepyBankingAppwAuth0/README.md

 # Auth0 React SDK Sample Application

+Badbank interface with all data records, and balance.

+cd backend and $ npm run start to utilise the connection to MongoDB relevant collection in a created cluster.  make sure config.env and auth_cofig.json are updated.

+on frontend (root) run$ npm run spa

+need to integrate the auth with MongoDB customer collection next.
+Need more exploration on the auth api also.

 This sample demonstrates the integration of [Auth0 React SDK](https://github.com/auth0/auth0-react) into a React application created using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
 The sample is a companion to the [Auth0 React SDK Quickstart](https://auth0.com/docs/quickstart/spa/react).

 This sample demonstrates the following use cases: